-Christopher Vaneman is the Director of Converse College’s Petrie School of Music.
+Christopher Vaneman is the Dean of the School of the Arts at Converse University.
 The winner of the College’s 2013 Kathryne Amelia Brown Award for Teaching Excellence, he is a busy performer and a former President of the South Carolina Flute Society.

 Chris completed his studies at Yale University, where he studied with Ransom Wilson and from which he received the Doctor of Musical Arts degree.
 Chris holds MM and MMA degrees from Yale as well as an Honors BM from the Eastman School; he has also attended the Salzburg Mozarteum and Belgium’s Conservatoire Royal de Bruxelles, where he studied under a grant from the Belgian American Educational Foundation.
 He studied at Eastman with Bonita Boyd, in Brussels with Jean-Michel Tanguy, and in Salzburg with Andras Adorjan.
 He has also studied contemporary flute techniques with Robert Dick in New York and Baroque performance practice and ornamentation with Barthold Kuijken in Belgium.